Behavior of Solutions Nonlinear Reaction-Diffusion PDE's Relation to Dynamics of Propagation of Cancer: Behavior of solutions

 since $P_{1}\left( t\right) $ is the increasing function its inverse function $\left( P_{1}\left( t\right) \right) ^{-1}$ exists therefore we can derive the upper bound time of the blow-up.

 If one lead the above-mentioned calculations for the Cauchy problem posed for inequality (\ref{4.4}) then we derive the following inequation

-Consequently, we arrive to result similar of the obtained above result. \footnote{ Consequently, if we wish obtain such result as in the above section then necessary to select the initial function by appropriate way as in above section.} Whence by similar way as of the previous case we can determine the lower bound time of the blow-up.
-Therefore time of blow-up $t_{\func{col}}$ of the main problem can be found between of these times that is finite since $p$ is finite number, and $p_{1}\left( t\right) $ is continuous function and satisfies condition $p_{1}\left( t\right) \leq p-1$.
+Consequently, we arrive to a result similar to the obtained above result. \footnote{ Consequently, if we wish to obtain such a result as in the above section then necessary to select the initial function in the appropriate way as in the above section.} Whence by similar way as of the previous case we can determine the lower bound time of the blow-up.
+Therefore the time of blow-up $t_{\func{col}}$ of the main problem can be found between these times that is a finite since $p$ is finite number, and $p_{1}\left( t\right) $ is a continuous function and satisfies condition $p_{1}\left( t\right) \leq p-1$.

 Accordingly, we have proved the following result.

 \begin{theorem} Let us the initial function $u_{0}\in H_{0}^{1}$ is such that the condition

 is fulfilled.
 Then each solution $u\in X$ of the problem (\ref{1.1}) -\ (\ref {1.3}) has blow-up in $H$ a finite time. \end{theorem}